thesarthakjain/telegram_bot/readme.md

 ## Description

-This is a telegram Bot that can be used as a template for personal telegram bot.
+This is a telegram bot that can be used as a template for personal telegram bot.

 ## Telegram API Token Generation

 1. First you will need to create a personal telegram account and then search for `@BotFather`.
 Then type the command - `/newbot`

-1. After that enter the `username` for the bot.
+1. After that, enter the `username` for the bot.

 1. The `@BotFather` will give you the API Token for the bot.